The Paul Law Firm P.C.

 Maritime Law Lawyer in Georgia

-Jones Act and Longshore & Harbor Workers’ Compensation Act (LHWCA)
+Jones Act and Longshore & Harbor Workers’ Compensation Act (LHWCA) Claims in Georgia

 Maritime workers face some of the most dangerous working conditions in the country.
 Injuries on navigable waters, docks, ports, and shipyards are governed by federal maritime law, not standard state workers’ compensation rules.
-If you were injured while working on or around the water in Georgia, The C. Paul Law Firm P.C. can help you determine whether you qualify for protection under the Jones Act, the Longshore and Harbor Workers’ Compensation Act (LHWCA), or related maritime remedies.
+If you were injured while working on or around the water in Georgia, The C. Paul Law Firm P.C. can help determine whether you qualify for protection under the Jones Act, the Longshore and Harbor Workers’ Compensation Act (LHWCA), or other maritime remedies.

 Understanding Maritime Law